jlindeloef/drumworld/README.md

 + Solved bugs
   - The category dropdown menu in the navbar didn´t work.
   - The Edit and Delete confirmation buttons did not redirect to the postsite when pressing.
+  - The Edit and Delete icons did not work individual for the comment writer.
   - The CSS did not view when deployed.
   All these bugs are fixed with help from the tutors at Code Institute.
 + Unsolved bugs